Scholarly article: where to find it?

 Articles in electronic journals available at UGent, can be accessed immediately in full text through the SFX button or the button "Find full text" on the detail page of a reference in some databases.
 Some examples:

 |NCBI / Pubmed

 If there's no full text button, look up the article up in Google Scholar to see if you can find an online full text.
 Make sure to log in to the UGent network for the best results.

 Still no results?
 Look up the journal the article is published in via the library catalogue lib.ugent.be.
 It's possible to request a scan of articles only available in printed journals in the UGent collection.
-The video "request scanned article" explains how to do that.
+The video below explains how to do so.

 If you can't find the publication you are looking for in one of the UGent libraries, you can request it from other libraries through Interlibrary Loan (ILL).